-The Agribuggy is normally fitted with a hand throttle outside the cab on the nearside engine panel.
+The Agribuggy is normally fitted with a hand throttle inside the cab above the throttle pedal.
 It is not possible to use a hand throttle for field use due to type of fuel pump fitted to the engine.

-Due to the design of the fuel pump governing system and the automatic transmission you will find that you have to "drive" the Agribuggy with the foot throttle.
+Due to the design of the fuel pump governing system you will find that you have to "drive" the Agribuggy with the foot throttle.
 Try to anticipate tough spots and be ready to respond with relatively large movements of the throttle to avoid the engine losing speed.
 With a little practice you will find a constant speed can quite easily be maintained.

-The hand throttle is fitted to enable the PTO speed to be held at 540 rpm when stationary for self-filling the sprayer.
+The hand throttle is fitted to enable the PTO speed to be held at the required speed when stationary for self-filling the sprayer.

 Ensure that the hand throttle is returned to the tick-over position immediately after use.
-Do not leave the machine unattended when the hand throttle is being used.
+Do not leave the machine unattended when the engine is running.

+The transmission

-The automatic transmission features a four speed main gearbox with a torque converter and a two speed transfer box.
-A central differential in the transfer gearbox distributes power to both front and rear axles, providing permanent four wheel drive.
-Using the main gearbox in conjunction with the transfer gearing produces eight forward and two reverse speeds
+The Agribuggy is fitted with a five speed synchromesh gearbox.
+A central, torque biasing differential in the gearbox distributes power to both front and rear axles, providing permanent four wheel drive.